KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

 If you had to write all your tests like that it would be easier to just write your tests with normal Powershell.
 Hopefully that helps show the value of a well written DSL.

 # What's next?
-Next week we will build a DSL based CmdLet to generate rdg files for Microsoft's Remote Desktop Connection Manager.
+Next week we will build a DSL based Cmdlet to generate rdg files for Microsoft's Remote Desktop Connection Manager.
 I can't say that we need a DSL for that but it will be a simple example that introduces a few different techniques.

 Continue to part 2: [Writing a DSL for RDC Manager](/2017-03-04-Powershell-DSL-example-RDCMan)